Ajallen14/DietRx/README.md

 * **Beautiful & Responsive UI:** A smooth, intuitive interface featuring custom animations, staggered loading, and a clean, nature-inspired color palette.

 ---
+## Disclaimer ⚠️
+**Note on AI Features: The AI functionalities in this app are powered by the free tier of the Gemini API.
+Because of this, you might occasionally run into rate limits or slight delays if too many requests are made at once.
+If a feature fails, just give it a minute and try again!**

+---

 ## Tech Stack